BV Nordic Centre

 If it snows heavily during the day, we may not be able to set trails that day.
 Usually, groomers are scheduled for the evening or mornings.
 Grooming during a daytime snowfall will interfere with skiers and could still result in snowed-in tracks at the end of the grooming shift.

-The PistenBully seems to break down a lot; what’s up?
+The PistenBully seemed to break down a lot; Is that going to happen with the Bison?

 How can skiers help with trail conditions?

 You will help the trails if you can avoid skiing right after a trail has been groomed.
-It takes about an hour for the snow to set up and provide solid tracks and that lovely firm corduroy skate lane.
+It takes at least an hour or even overnight for the snow to set up and provide solid tracks and that lovely firm corduroy skate lane.
 If you come across a tracksetting machine while you are skiing, please get off the trail in a place that the operator can see you.
-After it passes, please ski to the nearest junction and use an alternate route while the tracks set.
+Make eye contact and stay still or move farther away if directed.
+After the machine passes, please ski to the nearest junction and use an alternate route while the tracks firm up.

-It is OK to clip small branches or brush on the trails.
+It is OK and greatly appreciated to clip small branches or brush on the trails.
+Despite our summer trail brushing, snow-covered brush will lean over onto the trail edge.
 No chain sawing unless you have first checked with the groomers and you follow the club’s safety rules.

 Where do I direct my grooming compliments and suggestions?